benhalverson/react-budget-app/README.md

 https://react-budget-app.netlify.com/

+## What is this?

+This is a demo app to showcase how I would setup a front-end app using react with tests.

+### Technology

+- create-react-app cli
+- redux
+- firebase
+- moment
+- thunk
+- jest
+- enzyme
+- and lots more

-Two ways to try out the code
+## Two ways to try out the code

 - git clone and run the code with create-react-app
 - use Docker and docker-compose